Assistive technologies

 What are ‘Assistive Technologies’?

 Assistive technologies are digital tools, specialist software and equipment that can help you increase your productivity when studying.
-For example, tools that read text aloud to you, rather than you reading the text on the screen, are assistive technologies.
+Examples:

 Looking for a specific tool?